rweic/OoO_Processor/out-of-order/README.md

 - fetch.v

-This module fetch instruction from instruction memory.
+\t This module fetch instruction from instruction memory.